 The key to lust-worthy shelving is choosing a unit that works in the space available.
 There’s no point buying a hulking ceiling-height bookcase for a small room, as it will instantly overpower it; instead, consider compact lean-to shelving units such as ‘Jessie’, or try a wall-mounted system.
 A design which allows some of the wall colour to show through will also lessen the risk of the unit dominating the scheme.

-Conversely, smaller units will get lost in large rooms, so search for designs with striking shapes which grab attention – the curved ‘Atlas’ bookcase is a great example.
+Conversely, smaller units will get lost in large rooms, so search for designs with striking shapes which grab attention.
 If you have an open-plan space, you can also play around with positioning the unit away from walls and using it as a room divider.
 Two-way bookcases are ideal for this, as display items can be seen from both sides – and, unlike traditional partition screens, they won’t block light and detract from the airy feel.

 Dress with care